Get up to $4,190

 To be eligible for an Ontario Home Energy Audit rebate

-you must receive an ecoENERGY assessment
+you must receive an ecoENERGY audit

 from a certified energy advisor.